Rooster’s Beak, Really? Spicy Pico De Gallo Recipe

 - Add the diced oranges and cilantro and toss together.

-- Allow to chill for several hours.
+- Allow chilling for several hours.
 (OK, I know you’re impatient, let it sit for at least 15 minutes)

 - Before serving, remove the salsa from the refrigerator and let it come to cool room temperature.
 Pour off any excess liquid into a small bowl and reserve for later use.